Contents:

-In numismatics, it is important to understand the value of coins.
+In numismatics, it is important to understand the value of your collection.
 You may even have million dollar coins but have no idea about it.
-The more expensive coins are in the collection, the more reputable numismatist you become.
-Therefore, we decided to help you and write an article with tips on how to check if a coin is valuable.
+The more expensive specimens are in the collection, the more reputable numismatist you become.
+Therefore, we decided to help you and write an article with tips on how to know if a coin is worth money.

 1. Identify the Coin